varunmadhavam/RTL_Design_With_SKY130/README.md

     1. **What is yosys.!?**\
        Yosys is free software framework for RTL synthesis licensed under the ISC license.
 It currently has extensive Verilog-2005 support and provides a basic set of synthesis algorithms for various application domains.
 Yosys  reads a design  from the verilog file, synthesizes it to a gate-level netlist using the cell library in the given Liberty file  and writes the synthesized results as Verilog netlist to output.
     2. **The Standard Library File**\
        The standard library file is a collection of logical modules.
 It can include basic gates like not, and , or etc and macrocells like flops and muxes.
-Further many flavours of the same gate might be presnet like slow, medium, fast as well as multiple input options like 2 inputs , 3 inputs etc..
+Further many flavors of the same gate might be present like slow, medium, fast as well as multiple input options like 2 inputs , 3 inputs etc..
-    3. **Why different flavours of gates**\
+    3. **Why different flavors of gates**\
        The combinational delay in the logic path between two flops determine the maximum frequency of operation.
 The delay should be such that the data produced by the source flop reaches the input of the destination flop Tsetup time before the capturing clock edge, to avoid setup violations.
 Slower the delay, faster we can operate the circuit without failing this condition.
 So are only fast gates sufficient..!?.
 Its seems that we have to ensure a minimum delay on the path too.
 This ensure thats the data launched by a flop is captured by the other flop only in the next clock cycle and not the current cycle.
 Cases where this conditions are not met are called hold violations.
 So we need a mix of fast and slow gates for a proper working design.
     4. **Selection of cell**\
-       The synthesizer selects the best cell from the standard library based on the inputs given to it called contraints.
-Contraints are the designers guide to the systnesis tool on what to optimise the desing for, like power, performance or area.
+       The synthesizer selects the best cell from the standard library based on the inputs given to it called constraints.
+Constraints are the designers guide to the synthesis tool on what to optimize the design for, like power, performance or area.
 For high performance, the tool might choose faster gates which would indeed result in high power and more area.
-If slower gates are used to minimise power, the performace of the desing will be impacted.
+If slower gates are used to minimize power, the performance of the design will be impacted.
     5. **Yosys flow**
         1. start yosys.
            ![](/src/img/yosys1.png)